nilsrennebarth/debrep/README.rst

 Still to be done:

 - Source packages
-- Move packages between distributions
+- Move packages between distributions and/or components
 - More validity checks in particular for the options.
 Currently you get strange and unexpected errors when options have the wrong structure or type.